 This course provides an introduction to issues in educational measurement and assessment with an emphasis on applications in both k-12 and higher education settings.
-Topics include: types of assessments including standardized tests; portfolios, performance tasks; computer adaptive tests; test development; item writing and analysis; test administration; evaluating tests and items including reliability and validity; and interpreting test results.
+Topics related to test development and delivery of various types of assessments will be explored in addition to the overall relationship between assessment and the instructional process.